calve/prof/README.md

 And it is done

+    done, you should verify the upload on the website

 prof is still under devel, it may crash, loose your files, eat your goat.
 Always check your file is actually send on the remote server.